 Treatment for either Hodgkin or non-Hodgkin lymphoma will depend on the stage or severity of the disease.
 Hodgkin lymphoma is often treated with radiation and chemotherapy.
 Non-Hodgkin lymphoma is sometimes treated with radiation and/or chemotherapy.
 Treatment may also include monoclonal antibody therapy as well as radioimmunotherapy.

 As part of our comprehensive service, Norton Cancer Institute gives patients the chance to participate in innovative National Cancer Institute and industry-sponsored clinical research studies.
-A list of studies is available by contacting the Norton Cancer Prevention and Resource Center at (502) 629-5500.
+Clinical research study listings are available online or you may call (502) 629-3449.